RaulSMuniz/hashmuniz/README.md

 # hashmuniz
-A simple tic-tac-toe game done with HTML, CSS and JavaScript.
+A simple tic-tac-toe game made with HTML, CSS and JavaScript.
 The game has a smooth and responsive gameplay, having an intuitive interface.
 It is a perfect choice to play against a friend, being good for passing time and testing your strategic skills.

 Features:
 - When the game ends, a one-second fade-in animation was set for a smooth transition.